Project516/NumberGuessingGame/README.md

 # Number Guessing Game

 A simple number guessing game where you try to guess a randomly generated number.
-The game features both a user-friendly graphical interface (GUI) and a classic console mode.
+The game features both a user-friendly graphical user interface (GUI) and a classic console mode.
 The GUI provides visual feedback with color-coded hints and tracks your progress in real-time.

 **Features:**
 - Swing-based GUI (default)
 - Console mode (use `--console` flag)
 - High score tracking with usernames
 - Persistent score storage
-- Cross-platform
+- Cross-platform (Made in Java!)

 ## Installation & Running